What Is RDP — Remote Desktop Protocol and RDP Service

 Multi-Session Capability

 If your system supports multi-sessions, RDP enables multiple clients to connect to one server simultaneously.
-What’s even cooler is that each user gets its own isolated session, which allows everyone to work independently.
-So, what is RDP used for?
-It is particularly useful in businesses or educational institutions where multiple team members or students need to access a shared system without affecting each other’s sessions.
+What’s even cooler is that each user gets their own isolated session, which allows everyone to work independently.
+This capability is particularly useful in businesses or educational institutions where multiple team members or students need to access a shared system without affecting each other’s sessions.

 Here are three benefits of RDP that every user can take advantage of to enhance their remote access experience.